paquitaputri/Data-Warehouse-for-Business-Intelligence-Dashboard-Using-PostgreSQL-Database/README.md

-# Data-Warehouse-for-Business-Intelligence-Dashboard-Using-PostgreSQL-Database

-## Dashboard Superstore Using Django and PostgreSQL Database
+# Dashboard Superstore Using Django and PostgreSQL Database

 Brief overview :
 * Build a data warehouse system on Dataset Superstore using the Kimball life cycle method.